-User acquisition is a process of getting more users for a mobile app or game through various marketing activities.
+UA is the process of attracting new users for your app or game, primarily through marketing efforts.

 The goal of user acquisition for apps and games is to convert users right away, unlike traditional advertising campaigns.

 While paid advertising campaigns are a common UA method, acquiring users isn’t limited to just that.
 There’s also a world of organic methods.